A Reliable Integrated System

 Vancouver International Airport is B.C.'s primary facility for international passenger travel and cargo movement.
 Several other B.C. airports, including Prince George, Kelowna, Kamloops, Victoria, Nanaimo, Comox, Abbotsford, and Cranbrook, have completed infrastructure investments to grow their international traffic as market opportunities develop.
 Canada was ranked #1 on air transport infrastructure in the World Economic Forum 2017 report on Travel and Tourism Competitiveness, for the second year in a row.

-Prince George International Airport (YXS) is located on trans-Pacific flight paths, providing a convenient alternative to Anchorage, Alaska for refueling and cargo handling.
+Prince George International Airport (YXS) is located on trans-Pacific flight paths, providing a convenient alternative to Anchorage, Alaska for refuelling and cargo handling.
 This airport has the fourth longest commercial runway in Canada and can accommodate the wide-body cargo carriers that travel between Asia and North America.

 Vancouver International Airport (YVR) is Canada’s busiest passenger and freight air link to Asia.
 YVR will invest $5.6 billion on expanded terminals, new taxiways and improved roads and bridges to attract new carriers, improve the travel experience and more effectively move cargo over the next twenty years.